Touring the Royal Yacht Britannia

-We purchased tickets at the boat which were £14 per adult (senior, child, and family discounts are available).
+We purchased tickets for the boat which were £14 per adult (senior, child, and family discounts are available).
 Peyton and I were given audio headsets for our self-guided tour, which are included in the admission price.
-The tour of the floating Royal residence is offered in 27 languages.
-It began with displays and photos of Britannia’s historical days.

-Things you will see among the five decks include:
+Things you will see among the Royal Yacht’s five decks include:

 - Sun Lounge